 Undergoing a spay/neuter procedure can be traumatic for your pet.
 For pet owners, following the instructions given below before and after the procedure will help ensure optimal results.

-- Provide all medical information to the Calgary vet, including any medications your pet might take, even if it is not related to the procedure.
+- Give your vet thorough medical information about your pet, including medications your pet takes, even if it is not directly related to the procedure.

-- Create a relaxing environment for them before the procedure.
-You can do this by creating a “relaxing room” or a section of the home they can rest before and after the procedure.
+- Create a relaxing environment for your pet before the procedure.
+You can do this by creating a “relaxing room” or a section of your home they can rest before and after the procedure.

 - Make sure your pet is in a proper carrier when they arrive at the animal hospital.

-- Follow any specific instructions that your Calgary vet has provided you to your pet.
-Your pet might need to follow specific steps to make sure they are prepared for the procedure.
+- Follow any specific instructions that your vet has provided for your pet.

 After your pet has gone through a spay and neuter procedure, they might not be as cheerful or energetic as beforehand.
-You have to give them some time to take it easy, but most importantly, you have to follow these instructions:
+We recommend following the below steps to ensure the speediest recovery for your pet.

 - Make sure that your pets – especially dogs – do not do any strenuous activity for about a week.
 That means no running, playing, swimming or jumping.

 - Keep them indoors for as long as possible.
 If they go outside, they could get dirty, and that can infect the wound.
 You have to keep them as clean as possible.
 If they have to go out, keep them close and don’t let them run wild.